Carlos Cuéllar: Sunderland

 On 2 July 2012, Sunderland confirmed the free signing of Carlos Cuéllar on a two-year contract following his departure from Aston Villa, signed by his former Villa manager Martin O'Neill.
 He made his debut on 18 August in a goalless draw against Arsenal and scored his first goal for the club on 18 November in a 3–1 victory at Fulham.

 At the end of the 2013–14 season, he was released by the club.

 Norwich City

 Cuéllar signed a one-year deal with Championship side Norwich City on 20 August 2014.
 He made his debut six days later in Norwich's League Cup match against Crawley Town.
 Cuéllar conceded an own goal in the 55th minute, but Norwich won the match 3–1.
 Cuéllar was released by Norwich a few days after the club secured promotion back to the Premier League, having made 10 appearances for the Canaries.

 Almería

-On 10 August 2015, Cuéllar signed a one-year deal with UD Almería in the second level, mainly as a replacement to Levante UD-bound Ángel Trujillo.
+On 10 August 2015, Cuéllar signed a one-year deal with Almería in the second level, mainly as a replacement to Levante-bound Ángel Trujillo.